 3. Oseibo Gifts

 Oseibo is an ancient Japanese gift-giving tradition in which it is a chance for people to express thanks to someone who has shown them kindness in the year.
-This can extend family and be given to colleagues or acquaintances e.g. a great Oseibo gift would be one of our Apple Cider Vinegar products for a colleague who is trying to purpose a healthier lifestyle!
+This can extend family and be given to colleagues or acquaintances e.g. a great Oseibo gift would be Apple Cider Vinegar products for a colleague who is trying to pursue more of a healthier lifestyle!
 In recent times, the act of Oseibo has faded and has morphed into more general gift-giving during the month of December.
 While the concept of Santa is accepted in Japan, it is slightly different.
 Instead of a chimney (due to housing architecture in Japan), he is a magical ghost that appears with gifts.

 4. Kentucky For Christmas